 Complete the Conflict Style Inventory provided in class.
 Have two other people evaluate your style using the same survey.
 Compare their perceptions of you with your perceptions about your style.
-Use the principles from chapter 5 to provide a short analysis about your style, including its strengths and weaknesses.
+Use the principles from the day 1 class lecture to provide a short analysis about your style, including its strengths and weaknesses.
 Be prepared to discuss your papers in class.
-Both assignments will be due on the last day of class, submitted in D2L by 11:59 pm.